woodrush/lisp-in-life/README.md

 | object-oriented-like.lisp    | [lisp_varlife_object-oriented-like.mc]()    | [lisp_b3s23_object-oriented-like.mc]() |
 | primes.lisp                  | [lisp_varlife_primes.mc]()                  | [lisp_b3s23_primes.mc]()               |
 | backquote-splice.lisp        | [lisp_varlife_backquote-splice.mc]()        | [lisp_b3s23_backquote-splice.mc]()     |

+## Loading and Running Your Own Lisp Program
+You can load your own Lisp program into the pattern and run it on Game of Life.
+This is explained in detail in [./build.md](./build.md).

 ### What is VarLife?
 VarLife is an 8-state cellular automaton defined in the [Quest For Tetris](https://codegolf.stackexchange.com/questions/11880/build-a-working-game-of-tetris-in-conways-game-of-life) (QFT) Project.
 It is used as an intermediate layer to generate the final Conway's Game of Life pattern; the computer is first created in VarLife, and then converted to a Game of Life pattern.